 - Undertake qualifications and part-qualifications registration on the National Qualification Framework.

-- SAQA also acts in an advisory capacity to the South African Minister of Higher Education and Training.
+- SAQA acts in an advisory capacity to the South African Minister of Higher Education and Training.

 Why SAQA Evaluates Documents